Who We Are

 In the late 1930s, Harry Weinberg pledged his then-modest assets to enable many German Jews to reach safe haven in America.
 As Harry’s means increased over many years, so did his support of the Jewish community.
 This commitment remains at the core of the Weinberg Foundation’s identity.

-In Israel, the Foundation has a long history of supporting direct service-providers, including the American Jewish Joint Distribution Committee’s (JDC) work dedicated to serving vulnerable older adults (Eshel) and providing job training for low-income populations (TEVET).
+In Israel, the Foundation has a long history of supporting direct service-providers, including the American Jewish Joint Distribution Committee’s (JDC) work dedicated to serving older adults (Eshel) and providing job training for low-income individuals (TEVET).
 In 2018, the Foundation expanded its commitment in Israel to organizations serving women at risk and their children.
 For more on the Foundation’s grantmaking in Israel, please click here.

 Key Initiatives